0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/zkprover-overview.md

 ## Hashing in the zkProver

-There are two secondary state machines specialising with Hashing &rarr; The **Keccak State Machine**, and the **POSEIDON State Machine**.
+There are two secondary state machines specialising with Hashing &rarr; The **Keccak State Machine**, and the **Poseidon State Machine**.
 Each of them is an **"automised"** version of its standard cryptographic hash function.

 ### Keccak state machine